See what your state is doing to close the gender pay gap

 Since 2016, state lawmakers have introduced at least 180 bills across the country aimed at shrinking the pay gap.
 Seven were enacted, dozens are pending and nearly 50 either failed or were vetoed.
 A year prior, 76 equal pay-related bills were introduced in 33 states.

 And it's not just progressive states like California taking the wage gap seriously.
-Louisiana, North Dakota and Utah are just three examples of Republican states advancing such legislation, Emily Martin, a legal expert on equal pay, said.
+Louisiana, North Dakota and Utah are just three examples of Republican states advancing such legislation, said Emily Martin, a legal expert on equal pay.

 In North Dakota, for instance, a bill passed in 2015 strengthening employer's salary reporting requirements.
 The state, which overwhelmingly voted for Trump in the 2016 election, proves the issue of pay equity is still being addressed in conservative areas.